KhiopsML/khiops-doc/docs/setup/pip.md

 === "Users on :material-apple: Mac"
     !!! warning
         The `khiops-core` binary is not yet available for Mac OS, meaning you cannot install Khiops using `pip` for now.
-You can use `conda` or run our container (Intel x86-64).
+You can use `conda` or run our container (Intel x86-64 only).